It's My Life (Bon Jovi song): Music video

 The music video was directed by Wayne Isham.
 Will Estes (as Tommy) and Shiri Appleby (as Gina) are the two main characters.
 At the beginning, Tommy is watching a video of a Bon Jovi concert on his computer when he is ordered by his mother to take out the trash.
 Suddenly, Gina calls and tells him to immediately come to the tunnel as the live concert has already started.
-Tommy starts running down to his apartment and obediently takes out the trash.
+Tommy starts running out of his apartment and obediently takes out the trash.
 He then runs through the streets of Los Angeles up to the concert, getting chased by dogs, taking pictures of Elvis impersonators, running a marathon and jackknifing a truck.
 The video was inspired by the film Run Lola Run.
 Jon Bon Jovi met Estes on the set of U-571 and chose him to be in the video.
 The music video features the 2nd Street Tunnel as one of the main settings.

-It is the most viewed video for Bon Jovi on YouTube, reaching 1 billion views (the band's first song to do so) by the end of June 2021.
+It is the most viewed video by Bon Jovi on YouTube, reaching 1 billion views (the band's first song to do so) by the end of June 2021.